lakowske/http-servers/roadmap.md

 editable over webdav, and only a `httpd -k graceful` configuration is needed?
 Consider more options to reduce downtime and improve the upgrade experience.

+## Reduce development/testing loop (80% complete)

+When a developer changes the code or templates, the amount of time taken to see it reflected in their local development deployment should be 1 sec or less.
+The developer should not need to perform extra ceremony to see (most) changes reflected in their local deployment.
+Mostly complete.
+Possibly watch files for changes and take actions.

 ## Harmonize host side FSTree and Dockerfile directories

 The FSTree should be the source of truth from which the directory structure is